PHASMA EX MACHINA (2010) | Ghost from the Machine

 The content below is from archived pages related to the movie and other outside sources.

 I thought the film was a little gem when I first saw it with friends on oue monthly movie night.
 Each month we choose a theme and dress accordingly.
 For some unknown reason that I now don't remember I thought we were all going to wear Batman related garments.
-I had found a great Batman T shirt site and bought myself several wicked t-shirts.
+I had found the best Batman T shirt store and bought myself several wicked t-shirts.
 Check out moonatmidnight.com if you're a fan of the dark knight.
 That night I wore a Batman sublimated T shirt.
 It was super soft, light weight tee shirt in 100% polyester that featured advanced moisture management and odor control- great for the summers in Georgia, let me tell you.
 I show up in a Batman Begins Costume T shirt that looked like body armor - so cool.
 Everyone else was dressed in gothic black.
 Oops.
 However, my Batman T-shirt was so dark it actually looked like it fit in, but was cooler than just solid black.
 No one ever knew that I had a brain fart and forgot the gothic theme.
 We had a blast at the movie and that was all that really mattered.

 When I recently I discovered that the domain for phasmamovie.com was available I bought it with the goal of recreating some of its content from archived pages.
 I definitely didn't want someone else purchasing the domain and re-purposing the site for something that had nothing in common with the Phasma Ex Machina film.
 Consider the resurrected site as an homage to this film.
 It sucks that Netflix doesn't carry it.